jdbranham/bookito/README.md

 [![MEAN.JS Logo](http://meanjs.org/img/logo-small.png)](http://meanjs.org/)

+## About
+Bookit is a fun project that provides a user interface to create 'Bookitos', or small books online.
+A bookito is like a "Choose your own adventure" book, where at the end of each page there is a choice that leads to another page.
+Bookito can also be used to create decision trees or 'expert tools' for business application.

 ## Before You Begin
 Before you begin we recommend you read about the basic building blocks that assemble a MEAN.JS application: